springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step3.md

 In this step, you will:
 - Remove Tekton configuration used for the Dockerfile workflow
 - Add Tekton configuration needed for a Buildpacks workflow
-- Deploy the updated Tekton resources
+- Apply the updated Tekton resources
 - Test the new workflow

 ## Remove Tekton configuration used for the Dockerfile workflow